ovh/tat/docs/content/overview/concepts.md

  * First user created is an administrator
  * Tat Administrator: all configuration access
  * On Group(s): can add/remove member(s)
- * On Topic(s): can create Topic inside it, update parameters
+ * On Topic(s): can create sub-topics, update rights parameters and default view

 ## Some rules and rules exception
 * Deleting a message is possible in the private topics, or can be granted on other topic